 - 1. The term layer used throughout this table refers to a compacted layer. - 2.
-For Maximum Lot Sizes and Minimum Testing Frequencies expressed in units of m2, this shall be taken as the requirement for a single constructed layer.
+For Maximum Lot Sizes and Minimum Testing Frequencies expressed in units of m2, this shall be taken as the requirement for a single constructed layer. - 3.
+A Proof Roll test in accordance with Q723 shall include multiple passes of the test vehicle, such that the total area of the Lot has been assessed for compliance to the satisfaction of the Administrator. - 4.
+Material testing frequencies assume that the materials are homogeneous.
+For any change in materials, further testing is required.

-Australian Standards references not previously cited in this Technical Specification:
+Test method references not previously cited in this Technical Specification: